 Hemenway said the study had included a couple of questions aimed at taking a children's home background into account, including whether the teen had taken a meal with his family in the previous days.

 As it was only intended as a preliminary investigation, the questionnaire did not ask what kind of sodas the teens drank, he said.

-"We don't know why [there is this strong association].
-There may be some causal effect but it's also certainly plausible that this is just a marker for other problems - that kids who are violent for whatever reason, they tend to smoke more, they tend to drink more alcohol and they tend to maybe drink more soft drinks.
+"We don't know why there is this strong association.
+There may be some causal effect but it's also certainly plausible that this is just a marker for other problems – that kids who are violent for whatever reason tend to smoke more, drink more alcohol and maybe drink more soft drinks.
 We just don't know.